- Business Disputes

 In the Profession

-David is a member of the State Bar of Georgia, Real Property, Creditor’s Rights, Appellate and Young Lawyers divisions.
-He serves as a member of the Real Property section's legislation committee.
+David is a member of the State Bar of Georgia, Real Property, Creditor’s Rights, Appellate and Young Lawyers divisions and serves on the executive committee of the Real Property section.
 He is licensed to practice in all Georgia trial and appellate courts; Northern, Middle and Southern U.S. District Courts of Georgia; and the 11th Circuit Court of Appeals.
-He has also been admitted pro hac vice to the U.S. District Court for the Central District of California and the U.S. District Court for the Southern District of California.
+David has also been admitted pro hac vice to the U.S. District Court for the Central District of California and the U.S. District Court for the Southern District of California.

 In the Community